How to Treat Cat Abscesses at Home

 When to Seek a Vet’s Assistance for a Cat Abscess

-- The cat is more lethargic than normal
+- The cat is more lethargic than normal.

-- The cat appears to be in any pain or distress
+- The cat appears to be in any pain or distress.

-- The cat has lost its appetite or stopped eating
+- The cat has lost its appetite or stopped eating.

-- The cat is vomiting (cats can dehydrate easily)
+- The cat is vomiting (cats can dehydrate easily).

-- The abscess does not stop draining within 48 hours
+- The abscess does not stop draining within 48 hours.

-- The area wound is very large
+- The area of the wound is very large.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.